xinlin-z/teapot/README.md

 # teapot

-Here is my ML algorithm and matplotlib test lab.
+Here is my ML algorithm, numpy and matplotlib play ground.

 The best way of learning is by coding.
-I will try to re-code the ML algorithms and use matplotlib to plot in fancy ways.
+I will try to re-code the ML algorithms which I've learned by python and numpy, and use matplotlib to plot in fancy ways.

 ## 0000

     $ python3 0000_show_mnist_fmnist.py

-Show images in both mnist and fmnist dataset randomly.
+Show images in both MNIST and FMNIST dataset randomly.
 Each dataset has one matplotlib figure window.
-The random choose process covers both training set and test set.
+The random choosing process covers both training set and test set.
 So, we can be confident that the data is good!

 ![image](https://github.com/xinlin-z/teapot/blob/master/pics/0000_show_mnist_fmnist.png)